nithishdivakar/nithishdivakar.github.io/_posts/2020-01-20-expected-caliberation-error.md

----
-Title: Expected Calibration Error
+# Expected Calibration Error
----

 ECE quantifies how much you can trust the class confidences your model gives.
 It is the difference between the predicted confidence and reality.

 ## How to compute the Caliberation Error?

-Computing caliberation error is simple.
+Computing calibration error is simple.
 First run your model over a set of samples and collect all the predictions.
 We need to compute two things.
 The accuracy of the predictions and the average confidence of all the predictions.

-The absolute difference between the two is caliberation error.
+The absolute difference between the two is calibration error.

 ```python
 def compute_accuracy(predictions, targets):